-And that’s where Moda Polska comes in… The fashion house was established back in 1958 as a state-owned enterprise, due to the economic and political conditions at the time.
+And that’s where Moda Polska comes in… The fashion house opened its doors back in 1958.
+It started as a state-owned enterprise, due to the economic and political conditions at the time.
 Its first manager, Jadwiga Grabowska, assumed the mission to “reconstruct the Polish woman”.
 She came from a wealthy family and was personally acquainted with Coco Chanel who influenced her taste and vision as a fashion designer.

 Moda Polska collections

 Moda Polska created two types of collections – haute couture inspired by Parisian catwalks and ready-to-wear clothing sold in a nationwide chain of shops.
 Each piece came with a hefty price tag, so being able to own one epitomised luxury.
 The wives of the world’s most prominent communist politicians wore their made-to-measure clothes.
 The fashion house also organised special mini fashion shows for them.

-Admittedly, the company was in a privileged position – each season, Jadwiga Grabowska was able to travel to Paris in order to bring back the freshest fabric samples, accessories and inspirations from fashion shows.
+Admittedly, the company was in a privileged position.
+Each season, Jadwiga Grabowska was able to travel to Paris.
+She brought back the freshest fabric samples, accessories and inspirations from fashion shows.
 The collections they created were gigantic, often comprising 500 pieces each.

-Once she left her position, the design studio was taken over by Jerzy Antkowiak, a charismatic designer who was known for rejecting unconventional design.
-Running a fashion enterprise in the Polish People’s Republic was far from easy – he had to answer to a very strict administrative staff who controlled the choice and use of fabrics, as well as the expenditures for fashion shows.
+Once she left her position, the new director of the design studio became Jerzy Antkowiak, a charismatic designer known for rejecting unconventional design.
+Running a fashion enterprise in the Polish People’s Republic was far from easy.
+He had to answer to a very strict administrative staff who controlled the choice and use of fabrics, as well as the expenditures for fashion shows.

-Despite these struggles, he managed to lead Moda Polska through the crisis-ridden 1980s, when nothing was readily available and shops were characterised by long lines and empty shelves.
-Back in 1982, when Poland was under martial law, he designed a collection that went down in the history of Polish fashion.
-As it was impossible to gain access to fabrics and fashion journals at the time, he chose materials typically used in tent production and complemented the collection with models’ own garments and accessories.
+Despite these struggles, he managed to lead Moda Polska through the crisis-ridden 1980s.
+Back then, nothing was readily available – there were endless queues outside shops even though shelves were empty.
+In 1982, when Poland was under martial law, he designed a collection that went down in the Polish fashion history.
+As it was impossible to gain access to fabrics and fashion journals at the time, he chose materials typically used in tent production.
+He complemented the collection with the models’ own garments and accessories.